-For this value, freshwater resources would be available and able to be used for customary use.
-In freshwater management units that are valued for providing mahinga kai, resources would be available for use, customary practices able to be exercised to the extent desired, and tikanga and preferred methods are able to be practised.
+For this value, freshwater resources would be available and able to be used for customary use-at some places (but not everywhere).
+In freshwater management units that are highly valued for providing mahinga kai, resources would be available for use, customary practices able to be exercised to the extent desired, and tikanga and preferred methods are able to be practised.